How To Protect Car From Sun and Heat: 13 Simple Tips

 • Headliner.
 It’s very common to see detached headliners.
 Mostly, it’s because of the heat.

 • Plastics.
-Plastic is very sensitive to UV rays and heat, and if not properly protected, it may damage in no time.
+Plastic is very sensitive to UV rays and heat, and if not properly protected, it may be damaged in no time.
 (For instance, dashboard and other plastic parts)

 • Headlights.
 If you see faded yellow headlights, the sun is one of the causes.